 Most camellias prefer shade to part-shade with some protection from drying winter winds.
 Sasanqua varieties are more tolerant of sunny locations, are more resistant to root rot, and usually bloom in late fall to early winter.
 All camellias grow best in well-drained soils that are high in organic matter and slightly acidic (pH 5.5 – 6.5).
 They are slow to grow and slow to establish, but are long-living plants in the landscape.
 There are some plants in Japan that are known to be over 500 years old.
 Because plants are slow to establish it is best to dig a large hole, 3-4 times larger than the root ball, to reduce competition for water and nutrients from surrounding trees and shrubs.
 After planting, use a two to three inch layer of mulch to help maintain soil moisture around the plant.

-Excess sun, cold or shade can reduce flowering; numerous cultivars available
+Excess sun, cold or shade can reduce flowering; there are numerous cultivars available.

 - 8-15 ft.

 - Alternate, simple, lustrous, leathery, dark green leaves; 2-4 in. long; some yellowing of foliage can occur in winter with direct sun